deginner/lamassu-machine/README.md

 ```

 The mock validator will output its device path, e.g. ```/dev/ttys009```.
-Use that to run the main program, called lamassu-machine, along with a Bitcoin
+Use that to run the main program, called ctm-machine, along with a Bitcoin
 address **you control**:

 ```
-node bin/lamassu-machine --mockBTC 1KAkLnhU1BpvgjQUgLk1HF4PEgh4asFNS8 \
+node bin/ctm-machine --mockBTC 1KAkLnhU1BpvgjQUgLk1HF4PEgh4asFNS8 \
 --mockBv /dev/ttys009 --mockTrader --mockCam
 ```